HSAFoundation/HSA-Profiler-AMD/README.md

 To collect GPU performance counters:

-   `./sprofile --hsapmc AppToProfile`
+   `./CodeXLGpuProfiler --hsapmc AppToProfile`

-Executing sprofile with the `--hsapmc` switch will launch the specified "AppToProfile" and allow the profiler to collect GPU Performance Counter data for each kernel dispatched by the application.
+Executing CodeXLGpuProfiler with the `--hsapmc` switch will launch the specified "AppToProfile" and allow the profiler to collect GPU Performance Counter data for each kernel dispatched by the application.
 The output file will contain the following information for each kernel dispatched: